don-ferris/SovrIT-PTI-Platform/ProductSpecification.md

 ### 6.1 The Operational Logic Substrate (mSOPs)
 Automation is governed by structured logic files (mSOPs) stored within the system's version-controlled configuration (NixOS/Git).
-* **Separation of Concerns:** Unlike the Handbook, mSOPs are formatted for the **SovrIT Steward SLM** and **n8n** to execute.
+* **Separation of Concerns:** Unlike the Handbook, mSOPs are formatted for the **SovrIT Steward LLM** and **n8n** to execute.
 They contain the specific API calls, CLI commands, and logic branches required for autonomous remediation.
 * **The "First Responder":** When a failure is detected, the system exclusively references the mSOPs.
 It only engages the human operator (and by extension, the Handbook) when these automated routines reach a "terminal fail" state.

 ### 6.2 The Remediation Loop (Observe-Orient-Decide-Act)